-How you can fact check claims about the new coronavirus
+How you can fact check claims about Covid-19

-There’s a lot of information out there about the new coronavirus, but not all of it is right.
+There’s a lot of information out there about Covid-19, but not all of it is right.

 This false or misleading information can come in many forms: from viral posts on social media, to comments made by public figures, to statements printed or broadcast by journalists.